Nahima-ayni/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c: copy memory area from source to destination

-2-strchr.c: locates a character in string to the first occurance of c
+2-strchr.c: locates a character in string to the first occurance of c.

+3-strspn.c: calculates the length of prefix substring e.g when you want 		to search for a specic word this one can be used